ThanhVuong138/Second_hand_car_analytics/Readme.md

 3, Description of the data retrieval and processing workflow:

-Step 1: Retrieve data from S3, convert the unstructured data (.json) into structured data, and process fields with null values, duplicates, missing information, using Lambda.
+Step 1: Retrieve data from S3, convert the semi-structured data (.json) into structured data, and process fields with null values, duplicates, and missing information, using Lambda.

-Step 2: Transform the processed data from Lambda to S3 for storing purpose.
+Step 2: Transform the processed data from Lambda to S3 for storing purposes.

-Step 3: Synchronize the processed data from S3 to AWS Redshift for analytic purpose
+Step 3: Synchronize the processed data from S3 to AWS Redshift for analytic purposes

 Step 4: Perform web scraping on used car transactions on an on-premise server.

-Step 5: Push the web scraped data onto AWS Redshift through by S3 public enviroment.
-Mapping the two data sources and map key join such as name, age, phone number, car model, and year of purchase and storing data on Redshift
+Step 5: Push the web scraped data onto AWS Redshift through the S3 public environment.
+Mapping the two data sources and map key joins such as name, age, phone number, car model, and year of purchase and storing data on Redshift

-***In case user team need to data for their activities serve for sale or service, customer marketing, continue doing step 6 --> step 7.
+***In case the user team needs data for their activities to serve for sale or service, customer marketing, continue doing step 6 --> step 7.

-Step 6: After mapping data, push the web scraped data onto AWS Redshift through by S3 public enviroment
+Step 6: After mapping data, push the web scraped data onto AWS Redshift through an S3 public environment

-Step 7: Export the processed data from RDS to an Excel file on the on-premise server through by S3, that make it easily accessible for the sales or user team.
+Step 7: Export the processed data from RDS to an Excel file on the on-premise server through S3, which makes it easily accessible for the sales or user team.

 Note: Processes are automated and monitored through Airflow.
-EC2 instances are used for computing, CloudWatch logs historical data, and CloudTrail tracks user activities within the pipeline, S3 and Redshift for storing data.
+EC2 instances are used for computing, CloudWatch logs historical data, CloudTrail tracks user activities within the pipeline, S3, and Redshift for storing data.